valecor95/QuickEvent/README.md

 # QuickEvent
 ![img logo](http://i65.tinypic.com/mc7mg1.jpg)

 QuickEvent is a REST web application based on Nodejs with Express for “Reti di calcolatori” course at university of Sapienza.
 The purpose of the app is to easily share and join events.
-Users can also interact with a chat and notify system based on Socket.io and AMQP.
+Users can also interact with a chat and a notify system based on Socket.io and AMQP.
 Fo more info see

 - [Presentation]()
 - [Documentation](https://github.com/RC-ivagnescoretti/QuickEvent/blob/master/Documentation.md)
-***

-## How to use

-- The application is accessible on “Heroku” at link:
+The application is accessible on “Heroku” at:

 ***

 ## Prerequisites